 Let’s start by stating an obvious fact but one that many of us don’t think about commonly.

-The unhealthy way teeth shift is through either abrupt or repeated pressure.
+The unhealthy way teeth shift – Abrupt or repeated pressure

 Obviously, this isn’t heading in the right direction.